jschriemer/Tennis-Tweets-React/README.md

 [https://tennis-tweets2.web.app/](https://tennis-tweets2.web.app/)

-Little website with some information and statistics from my twitter bot.
-The sit is built with React and Express, and hosted using Firebase.
+Website with some information and statistics from my twitter bot.
+The site is built with React and Express, and hosted using Firebase.

-I used the Twitter API for some statistics, and a selenium webcrawler for the rest.
+I used the Twitter API and selenium webdriver for the statistics.

 ![alt text](http://cliparts.co/cliparts/Lid/jMy/LidjMy5dT.svg)